ssonkiya/ssonkiya.github.io/_posts/2017-09-26-Managing-Business-Challenges-in-Data-Science.md

 A few weeks ago, I [wrote about](https://robinsones.github.io/Giving-Your-First-Data-Science-Talk/) my experience giving my first data science talk.
-The talk is available [online](https://www.youtube.com/watch?v=SF-ryGgLOgQ), and I wanted to share some suggestions for managing business challenges that I didn't have time to cover.
-Additionally, one of the statistical challenges I covered in my talk, developing a test for differences in Average Converting Browser Value between groups, is going to be posted on Etsy’s engineering blog, [Code as Craft](https://codeascraft.com/archive/).
+If you're interested, the ful talk is available [online](https://www.youtube.com/watch?v=SF-ryGgLOgQ), as well as the [slides](tiny.cc/abslides).
+In this post, I wanted to share some suggestions for managing business challenges that I didn't have time to cover in my talk.

-Managing Business Challenges
-======
+### Why Business Challenges?

+Why devote a whole post and half a talk to business challenges instead of, say, cutting edge deep learning papers or the shiny new language for handling Big Data<sup>TM</sup>?

+While basic technical skills are the table stakes for a data science career, the importance of non-technical skills in a data science career is often overlooked.
+I think Yonatan Zunger, a former senior Google engineer, covers this very well in the second section of this [post]( https://medium.com/@yonatanzunger/so-about-this-googlers-manifesto-1e3773ed1788).
+While he's talking about engineering, his points can be equally applied to data science:

+> People who haven’t done engineering, or people who have done just the basics, sometimes think that what engineering looks like is sitting at your computer and hyper-optimizing an inner loop, or cleaning up a class API...
+Engineering is not the art of building devices; it’s the art of fixing problems...
+Essentially, engineering is all about cooperation, collaboration, and empathy for both your colleagues and your customers.

 At Etsy, each of the analysts works with a partner team, including marketing, seller services, retention and loyalty, and finance.
 What we help them with can vary a lot.
-I mainly help design and analyze experiments, while other analysts create dashboards in Looker, new tables to make data access easier, or models for estimating the lifetime value of a new customer.
-Since starting at Etsy nine months ago, I've worked in search, partnering with three different teams.
-Right now I work with our Ranking team (all engineers) and with our Search Experience and Personalization team, a more traditional team that includes engineers (including an engineering manager and lead engineer), Product Managers (PMs), and designers.

-Even if their role isn’t as deeply embedded with partner teams as ours is, all data scientists and analysts (or their managers) will have to work with non-analysts<sup>1</sup> sometimes.
+I mainly help design and analyze experiments for search, while other analysts create dashboards in Looker, new tables to make data access easier, or models for estimating the lifetime value of a new customer.
+While we may be especially deeply embedded with partner teams, all data scientists and analysts (or their managers) will have to work with non-analysts<sup>1</sup> sometimes.
 While I still have a long way to go, I wanted to share some advice and techniques I've found helpful.

+Strategies for Managing Business Challenges
+======

 **Don't Feign Surprise**